sdague/mychevy/README.rst

    page = MyChevy("<username>", "<password>")
    # This takes up to 2 minutes to return, be patient

-   # build credentials, needs real selenium
+   # build credentials and starts a session on the mychevy site
    page.login()

    # gets a list of cars associated with your account